-6.1 No assumptions have been made within this report.
-The CO2 savings figures have been calculated using emissions factors from the Welsh Government Net Carbon Zero Reporting Tool, and estimated fuel savings based on the size and location of the sites.
+6.1 The CO2 savings figures have been calculated using emissions factors from the Welsh Government Net Carbon Zero Reporting Tool, and estimated fuel savings based on the size and location of the sites.

 7. SUMMARY OF INTEGRATED IMPACT ASSESSMENT